 What is the benefit cap

-There is a limit on the total amount of benefit that most people aged 16 to 64 can get.
+There is a limit on the total amount of benefit that most working age people can get.
 This is called the benefit cap.

 The maximum amount of benefit per week you can get is: